Common searches

 It is mainly for school students who need clearer daily writing and better written presentation.

 Yes.
-Pace control can be part of the support when slow output is a real issue.
+Pace control can be part of the guidance when slow output is a real issue.

 Yes.
 The first-step demo is free.

 Yes.
-Worksheets and review support are part of the guided flow.
+Worksheets and review guidance are part of the guided flow.

-A review or demo is usually the clearest first step because it helps match the support to the learner.
+A review or demo is usually the clearest first step because it helps match the guidance to the learner.

 Yes.
-The Course Guide can help compare support paths first.
+The Course Guide can help compare learning paths first.